 Try this first.
 Almost every version of Linux can run as a live CD, meaning you can boot and try the entire operating system without installing anything.
 This way you can give the desktop a spin, try out a couple applications, and generally get a bit of the Linux experience.
 Just download the ISO file for your distro and burn the image to disk.
 In Windows Vista/7/8 this is as simple as right-clicking the ISO and clicking “Burn Disc Image”.

-Windows XP users can check out ISO Recorder, which adds a similar function to that version of Windows.
+.
 Once you’ve burned a live CD you can boot from it.
 You may need to change your PC’s boot order to do this (check out my guide to using live CDs if you’re not sure how to do that), but in most cases you only need to hit the right button before your computer starts loading Windows.
 A live CD is a complete version of any Linux distro, running from a CD.
 It won’t run at full performance, but you probably won’t notice – and there’s no chance of it affecting your system (unless you open partition editing software or otherwise intentionally wreck things).